Reprinted from N.C. Health News

 North Carolina residents can continue to weigh in on the debate.
 The Raleigh hearing was the second of its kind, and the N.C.
 Environmental Management Commission is holding a third hearing on the plan in Wilmington on Jan.
 5. Residents can also comment in writing on the rules until Jan.
 15.

 This story is provided courtesy of N.C.
 Health News, a website covering health and environmental news in North Carolina.
 Coastal Review Online is partnering with N.C.
-Health News to provide readers with more environmental and lifestyle stories of interest along about our coast.
+Health News to provide readers with more environmental and lifestyle stories of interest about our coast.
 You can read other stories about health care here.